sanrajagopal/DSC232RGroupProject/README.md

 - remove missing data
 - change all to lowercase
 - get all unknown values to be same type i.e "" -> 'unknown'
+- standerize redlist categories to fit new def

 notes:
 - redlist categories